kdmukai/bitcoin_resources/altcoins.md

 So, yes, these smart contract platforms _are the future_.
 But it doesn't make sense to me to place a bet on one as being the new future king.
 These kinds of computing services are a commodity.
 Period.
 There is no exclusivity where one platform can do something that the others can't.
 All the platforms will evolve and co-opt their competitors' best features.

 #### Profitable investment = problematic service
 The investment thesis itself seems flawed for another reason: cost.
 You pay for AWS services with USD.
 But imagine if you had to pay for them in $AMZN stock?
 The more powerful and popular AWS gets, the more valuable $AMZN stock will get.
 If you, in this theoretical example, had to pay in $AMZN stock, AWS services would then become unsustainably expensive.
-It's a kind of success death spiral.
+There would be an upper limit to $AMZN's value that gets balanced against AWS' utility.

 This is Ethereum and all the other crypto computing platforms.
 You pay for computing services by spending (or "staking"--aka buying and then "locking up") the platform's currency.
 It costs $ETH to run Ethereum smart contracts.